linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 06.09.2022 (announcement Linkspreed, Seedspreed, ForJu)
+- The entire 4.1.2 changelog is now available on Github.

+### 06.09.2022 (announcement Linkspreed, Seedspreed, ForJu)
 - Update 4.1.2 has been released successfully. 🥳😍

 ### 06.09.2022 (announcement Linkspreed, Seedspreed, ForJu)